Goldfish Tank Size—How Many Goldfish Per Gallon

 Moreover, you will need to keep your aquarium thoroughly filtered and perform regular water changes, sometimes more than twice in a week.

 Remember to add 10 gallons of water in your fish tank for every additional fancy goldfish and 15 to 20 gallons for every common goldfish you add in the tank.

 Lastly, when calculating your goldfish tank, you need to consider space for decorations, and tankmates in case you want to maintain them in a community.

 Plus understand that most small tanks for goldfish are sold as starter kits and are only suitable for a few weeks or months at most.
 Should you maintain your fish in such a tank for a long time, you will shorten their lifespan to about four years, and the fish will be mostly stunted and malnourished.

-Below a few ideal stocking hacks depending on the size of the tank you have.
+Below are a few stocking hacks depending on the size of the tank you have.

-- In a 20-gallon fish tank, you can maintain a single fancy goldfish, but should you need to add another goldfish, remember to increase your fish tank capacity by 10 gallons.
+- In a 20-gallon fish tank, you can maintain a single fancy goldfish, but should you need to add another goldfish, remember to increase your fish tank capacity by 10 t0 15 gallons.

 - In case you want to add other fish species in a goldfish tank, the rule of thumb is 1 gallon of water per inch of fish.
 Howbeit, this rule assumes all fish have the same bioload and aggression which is not correct.
 For this reason, you may want to raise the amount to 2 gallons per inch of fish especially when keeping goldfish with other messy species.

-- Two full grown fancy goldfish can live in a 30-gallon fish tank, whereas just one common goldfish will fit in this size aquarium.
+- Two full grown fancy goldfish can live in a 40-gallon fish tank, whereas just one common goldfish will fit in this size aquarium.